mariobox/mariosanchez.org/content/coding.md

 images:
 ---

-I pursue coding as a serious hobby.
-I've completed practice projects in HTML, CSS, JavaScript, Python, and some of the most popular libraries and web development frameworks: ReactJS, NodeJS, Flask and Django.
-I've found sites like [FreeCodeCamp](https://freecodecamp.org), [Codecademy](https://codecademy.com) and [Coursera](https://coursera.com) very helpful.
+I am learning and applying HTML, CSS, JavaScript, Python, as well as some of the most popular libraries and web development frameworks: ReactJS, NodeJS, Flask and Django, to solve different web development and data analysis problems.

-I've also found that the best place to start to learn how to code is Harvard's [CS50 - An introduction to the intellectual enterprises of computer science and the art of programming](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
+To those just starting to learn how to code I would recommend Harvard's [CS50 - An introduction to the intellectual enterprises of computer science and the art of programming](https://www.edx.org/course/introduction-computer-science-harvardx-cs50x).
 It is a very challenging course, but it will give you a rock-solid foundation to keep learning more advanced topics.

 <h2>Projects</h2>
-  <p>Here are some of my recent web development <a href="/project/">projects</a>:</p>
+  <p>&#128295; Here are some of my recent web development <a href="/project/">projects</a>:</p>
   <i class="fab fa-python"></i> <a href="https://mariosanchez.org/project/shorten/">URL Shortener with Python</a><br />
   <i class="fab fa-js"></i> <a href="https://mariosanchez.org/project/moon/">Moon Phase With JavaScript</a><br />
   <i class="fab fa-python"></i> <a href="https://mariosanchez.org/project/flaskecomm/">ECommerce Front End with Flask</a><br />